How Can Document Management Help Corporate Legal Teams? Part 1: Collaboration

 3. Anywhere Access

 Cloud-based document management solutions bring even more capabilities to the table, like the ability to access your files remotely — from any device, whether you’re working from home or on the go.
-That means you can jump in to review changes or respond to comments whenever and wherever you need to.
+Remote collaboration means you can jump in to review changes or respond to comments whenever and wherever you need to.

 4. Improved Workflows